All Episodes

 I see you going hard in the paint with everything else.

-So they're they're ridiculous.
+So they're ridiculous.

-And and first of all, and like I said, I've known you since before, you know, before all this.
+And first of all, and like I said, I've known you since before, you know, before all this.

-You he was there with me, guys, and helped me write my resignation.
+He was there with me, guys, and helped me write my resignation.

 I really want to know the truth.